 - Be cheaper.
 As a space evolves, the leader generally gets more expensive.
 This almost always leaves room at the bottom.
 Salesforce is $200/month now for the edition you’ll likely use.
 That leaves a lot of money for a $20/month product.
 Cheaper alone doesn’t usually win in SaaS — software is rarely a commodity.
 But there are times it can help you break out once you already have something.
 See, e.g. HubSpot CRM or Pipedrive.

 - Be more expensive (by that I mean, really, More Enterprise).
 The leader sometimes isn’t the most upmarket.
 That also leaves room at the top.
 If your competitor is $500/month.
 Can you build a $5000/mo version that is more “enterprise-grade?”
 This can work well if you have the right enterprise DNA — and your bigger competitor doesn’t.
 If you don’t have this DNA though, it’s really, really hard to pull off.

 - Be 2–10x better — at just one important thing.
-(The rest of stuff for now you can be merely OK at).
+(The rest of stuff, for now, you can be merely OK at).
 You don’t have to achieve parity with your Ultrafunded Competitor in everything.
-But if you have one important thing they don’t — Slack integration, localization, an important mobile app, a special dashboard, who knows — that the customers will pay for … you can still win those deals.
+But if you have one important thing they don’t — a critical integration, localization, an important mobile app, a special dashboard, who knows — that the customers will pay for … you can still win those deals.

 Fighting parity, with a hyper-funded start-up, is frustrating.